Pella Windows

 Fiberglass Windows

-Impervia, the fiberglass composite option for Pella replacement windows, is made from a material called Duracast®.
+Impervia, the fiberglass composite option for Pella, is made from a material called Duracast®.
 This material makes the energy efficient and cuts down on the need for window maintenance.
-They are also extremely temperature resistant, impact resistant, dent resistant and scratch resistant and are considered some of the strongest replacement windows available on the market.
+Also, they are extremely temperature resistant, impact resistant, dent resistant and scratch resistant and are considered some of the strongest replacement windows available on the market.

 Vinyl Windows

-Pella are manufactures vinyl windows that are energy efficient and low maintenance, although they have been criticized by many contractors for the low quality of their vinyl lines sold at stores like Home Depot.
+Pella manufactures vinyl windows that are energy efficient and low maintenance.
+However, contractors have criticized Pella for their 150 series – sold at Lowes Home Improvement.

 Energy Efficient Options